mattyoung101/slingshot/README.md

 The program can be built with `./gradlew build` and an executable JAR file can be made with `./gradlew shadowJar`.

+Because the SystemVerilog generated parser is so massive, you will need to modify IntelliJ's max file parse size to be larger.
+Go to Help -> Edit Custom Properties and insert `idea.max.intellisense.filesize=999999`.
+Then, restart the IDE.

 **Running**

 Currently I have only tested Slingshot in Neovim.